witt3rd/blog/2015-01/linked-data/main.md

 # Baby Step 1: Line Types

 We could filter out those blank lines from the input, but our parser should really deal with those, since they could come from the files that way.
-We could also return an `Option` or an `Either`, but the return type of the `Parser` is already a `Success`.
+We could also return an `Option` or an `Either`, but the return type of the `Parser` is already a `Try[T]`.
 Instead, let's define a `Line` type and derive the possible variants: `Blank` lines, `Comment` lines, and actual `Triples`.

 ~~~~ { .scala }
   trait Line       // A parsed line; can either be Blank, Comment, or Triple